 The fisheries subsector contracted by 1.90 percent during the reference period.
 The subsector contributed 17.45 percent to the total agricultural production.
 Better production performance was noted for tilapia and skipjack but production of most other commodities declined during the period.
 At current prices, the subsector grossed P122.0 billion which represented a 1.84 percent decline from last year's earnings.

-On the average, prices received by farmers increased by 10.01 percent from last year's quotations.
-In the crops subsector, prices expanded by an average of 15.81 percent from the 2013 levels.
-The livestock and poultry subsectors posted average price gains of 4.34 percent and 3.90 percent, respectively.
-Prices in the fisheries subsector went up by an average of 0.62 percent this year.
+On the average, prices received by farmers went up by 9.28 percent this year.
+Prices in the crops subsector increased by an average of 14.11 percent.
+The livestock and poultry subsectors recorded average price gains of 5.34 percent and 5.15 percent, respectively.
+Prices in the fisheries subsector inched up by an average of 0.06 percent this year.

 "An Act Reorganizing the Philippine Statistical System, Repealing for the Purpose Executive Order Number One Hundred Twenty-One, Entitled "Reorganizing and Strenghtening the Philippine Statistical System and for Other Purposes"

 Creates the Philippine Statistics Authority (PSA) that shall comprise the PSA Board and offices on sectoral statistics, censuses and technical coordination, civil registration and central support and field statistical services.
 The PSA shall be constituted from among the existing personnel of the major statistical agencies engaged in primary data collection and compilation of secondary data, i.e., the National Statistics Office, the Technical Staff of the National Statistical Coordination Board, the Bureau of Agricultural Statistics, and the Bureau of Labor and Employment Statistics.

 The PSA shall be headed by a National Statistician who shall be appointed by the President.
 The NS will be supported by three Deputy National Statisticians.